You may not need a new nut – You can do this!

 I used a precision extender tip to avoid getting CA glue on the fretboard, and let a tiny drop fall into the slot, soaking the baking soda.
 A blast of Insta-Set (because I’m too impatient to wait the recommended sixty seconds!) cures things nearly instantly.
 If you think you might need more height, add another layer of baking soda & CA.

-Now, we’ll file that slot down to spec.
+A minute or so is plenty of time for the glue to sufficiently fix before we file that slot down to spec.
 But wait – at the beginning of this article, I said you wouldn’t have to spring for a $130 nut file set.
 So what gives?

 You can buy single nut files from MusicNomad.
 Current price is just sixteen dollars on Amazon!
 This would allow you to build a nut file set piecemeal for a total of ninety-six dollars for a set of six!
 Tell ’em Hank sent ya!